In some cases, we earn commissions from affiliate links in our posts.

 Neverland – In turn-of-the-century London, a couple of pickpockets discover a portal to Neverland.

-Sense and Sensibility – This BBC production is based on the Jane Austen of the same name.
+Sense and Sensibility – This BBC production is based on the Jane Austen novel of the same name.

 Doctor Thorne – This series tells the story of penniless Mary Thorne and her relationship with a wealthy family nearby.

 Hard Times – This 1977 adaptation of the Dickens novel contrasts seriousness and materialism against the magic of life.

 Our Mutual Friend – This adaptation of Dickens's last completed novel contrasts money and poverty in Victorian London.

 The Great Fire – This brief drama series showcases the events surrounding the Great Fire of London in 1666.

 Heat of the Sun – This series was filmed on location in Africa, and set in 1930s high society Kenya.
 It follows a policeman working within the close-knit community of expats – many of whom harbour dark secrets.

 Bleak House – This 1985 adaptation of the classic Dickens novel features Diana Rigg as Lady Honoria Dedlock.